 Address: 5021 W Shaw Ave, Fresno, CA 93722

-The Forestiere Underground Gardens are a unique network of subterranean rooms, tunnels, and passageways that were hand-built over a period of 40 years by Sicilian immigrant Baldassare Forestiere.
+The Forestiere Underground Gardens is a unique network of subterranean rooms, tunnels, and passageways hand-built over 40 years by Sicilian immigrant Baldassare Forestiere.

-Despite having no formal training in architecture or engineering, Forestiere used his ingenuity and resourcefulness to create an underground oasis in the midst of the arid Fresno County landscape.
+Despite having no formal training in architecture or engineering, Forestiere used his ingenuity and resourcefulness to create an underground oasis amid the arid Fresno County landscape.

-The result is a one-of-a-kind labyrinthine complex with 10 acres of grottoes, gardens, and fruit trees that have been designated as a National Historic Site.
+The result is a one-of-a-kind labyrinthine complex with 10 acres of grottoes, gardens, and fruit trees designated as a National Historic Site.